NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 }
 ```

-These charts, and others are documented in the Portal V2 SDK API documentation.
+These charts and others are documented in the Portal V2 SDK API documentation.

 ### Facets

 Facet components are provided for use in building local filters for your application.
 There are two types of facet components:

-* `EnumFacet` - a facet that is used to filter on a enum field
+* `EnumFacet` - a facet that is used to filter on an enum field
-* `DateFacet` - a facet that is used to filter on a date field
+* `DateFacet` - a facet that is used to filter a date field
 * `NumericRangeFacet` - a facet that is used to filter on a range field
 * `PercentileFacet` - a facet that is used to filter on a percentile field
-* 'AgeRangeFacet' - a facet that is used to filter on a age range field
+* 'AgeRangeFacet' - a facet that is used to filter on an age range field
-* `TextFacet` - a facet that is used to filter on a text field
+* `TextFacet` - a facet that is used to filter a text field
 * `BooleanFacet` - a facet that is used to filter on a boolean field

 ![img.png](images/components/enum_facet.png)